 Even for, actually especially for, a brand new home, Buyers should consider the use of a professional inspection service.
 Generally, the right to a professional inspection of a new home must be negotiated as part of the purchase agreement.

 The inspections are comprehensive, covering the entire structure and lot drainage.
 Where problems with major elements are apparent, such as a roof or pool, additional specialized inspections should be done.
+Specialized inspections should also be considered for unusual items, such as a septic system.

 Termite inspections are usually required by the lender and are separate from the physical inspection.
 The inspection company should be properly bonded and insured.
 And to avoid any possibility of conflicts, such inspection companies do not make repairs.
 Their service is advisory only.